schillingcoin/schillingcoin.com/WHITEPAPER.md

 *) 10% (10.000.000 / ten million) tokens will be used for cross-investing in the development of other block-chain projects that would benefit SchillingCoin, such as cross-chain communication partners.

-*) 10% (10.000.000 / ten million) tokens will be retained as a contigency

 *) 10% (10.000.000 / ten million) tokens will be distributed on the ICO

+*) 10% (10.000.000 / ten million) tokens will be retained as a contigency, or if the ICO is not satisfactory, for a second round.

 Groschen (GRS) distribution: